LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

 	</copy>
 	```

-   Output:
+   The output should look like the following:

       ```txt
       NAME                   READY   STATUS    RESTARTS   AGE
       oci-7696b44fd5-xsdcj   1/1     Running   0          48s
       ```

-5. Run the following command to check the status of the Kubernetes service:
+5. Run the following command to check the status of the Kubernetes service (maps to an OCI Load Balancer for this workshop):

 	```bash
 	<copy>